erikologic/erikologic.github.io/CONTEXT.md

 ## Language

+**Blog**:
+The site's collection of authored posts, including learning, announcements, and other writing without dividing them into separate kinds.
+_Avoid_: Content taxonomy, learning-only section

 **Public learning record**:
 Writing that captures the questions, experiments, discoveries, and conclusions that shape the author's understanding over time.
 _Avoid_: Content marketing, private diary